Skip to main content

 A portrait of Grace Lynch in an office environment

-Grace Lynch (she/her) is graduating with a Bachelor of Science in both biology and chemical engineering, with minors in biochemical engineering and quality science.
+Grace Lynch (she/her) graduated with a Bachelor of Science in both biology and chemical engineering, with minors in biochemical engineering and quality science.